Not-Kyle/mawborn.xml/README.md

 >
 > ### How to contact me
 > 1. @killserver on discord, or add me on RBLX @hellokittysouljia

+# Updates <br />

+>[!NOTE]
+> ### 0.9.97
+> 1. Converted script into OOP, now safer, faster and fixed some bugs
+>
+> 2. Reverted almost all globals into locals
+>
+> 3. Removed prison combatiblity (You will be kicked if you execute on prison for your own safety)
+>
+> 4. Prison has been rewritten and I will not be attempting a rewrite on mawborn for prison

 # Loadstring <br />